-The Evanston-based Kaplan Center, aims to promote the vision of the 20th century Jewish thinker after which it's named.
-It began holding conferences just five years ago.
+The Evanston-based Kaplan Center, which aims to promote the vision of the 20th century Jewish thinker after which it's named, began holding conferences just five years ago.
 When the center focused its 2015 conference on liturgy and prayer, Executive Director Daniel Cedarbaum said they received some complaints, specifically, "what about the music?"

 "We started promising people that having done the lyrics, as it were, we would eventually get to the musical score," Cedarbaum said.

-Hallel v'Zimra delivered the music, recruiting many Jewish music icons and influencers, as well as lesser-known radical innovators across nearly every stream of Judaism from Modern Orthodox to Renewal.
+Hallel v'Zimra delivered the music, recruiting many of the icons and influencers of Jewish music, as well as lesser-known radical innovators across nearly every stream of Judaism from Modern Orthodox to Renewal.